What is OpenVista?

 What is a typical OpenVista server configuration?

-Through the use of a single clustered server configuration with storage, backups, failover, and redundancy are provided for in case of disaster or other significant issue.
+Through the use of a single clustered server configuration with storage, backups, failover, and redundancy are provided for in case of disaster or other significant issues.
 Clients have the option to purchase their own hardware solution and can run the solution in a virtualized environment using existing blade servers, if available.

 How is Medsphere invested in client success?